The above image is courtesy of Foxglove Hollow, which taught online painting classes as one of the

 Always get receipts for project expenses.
 No PAC funds are issued without a receipt (provided by the adult who made the payment) or an invoice (made out to the PAC Treasurer for Approved Pre-payment).
 The most efficient process is for a person in your community to pay upfront, and have our PAC Treasurer issue the reimbursement via eTransfer.

 For larger expenses, we understand that may be difficult.
 We can make arrangements with the school to make a payment and we reimburse the school, or make arrangements for an invoice that we can pay directly to a vendor.
-This process can take longer than a reimbursement.
+This process can take time to coordinate and must be discussed in advance of commitment with a vendor.

 Only expenses included in the approved application will be reimbursed.
 E.g., if you applied for 20 admissions to an event, and no other expenses, but only 14 students attended, you can not add in receipts for snacks in an attempt to be reimbursed for the full approved amount on your application.
 This is the case even if the receipts come to the same total dollar value because the committee didn't approve a snacks expense.
 Ensure your application includes all likely expenses.